athowes/multi-agyw/README.md

   - When running an `orderly` report is it possible to create data outside of the draft folder?
   - `run_fitting` is probably best staying as external to `orderly` anyway
   - `pull_naomi_areas` might be better using `orderly_pull_dependencies`
-- [ ] Katie [has processed](https://github.com/mrc-ide/naomi-orderly/commit/f162d2d227a30150fa078187a8c83ddb84164be0) the BWA data now.
+- [x] Katie [has processed](https://github.com/mrc-ide/naomi-orderly/commit/f162d2d227a30150fa078187a8c83ddb84164be0) the BWA data now.
 Could import this into `multi-agyw` and test, though could also wait until scripts are moved to e.g. `naomi-orderly`.
 Not high priority but good to check that it's OK for the different data
+  - [ ] Added, but still need to test

 ### Low priority